BabylonJS/Documentation/content/How_To/audio/Playing_sounds_and_music.md

 }
 ```

-Test it in our playground here: <Playground id="#PCY1J#6" title="Playing Sounds Together" description="A simple example playing sounds together and synchronized." image=""/>
+Test it in our playground here: <Playground id="#PCY1J#6" title="Playing Sounds Together" description="A simple example playing sounds together and synchronized."/>

 ## Loading a sound from an ArrayBuffer